Getting Started

 Access the instance

-In case of the standard setup on Apache Tomcat on your local machine, you can point your browser to the location:
+In case of a local setup on your machine, you can access Eclipse Dirigible at the following location: http://localhost:8080

 Hello World Application